Artur Barrio: Early life and training

 Barrio was born in Porto, Portugal, in 1945.

-In 1952, he spent six months in Angola “where he discovered the African culture.”
-He then moved to Rio de Janeiro, Brazil in 1955.
+In 1952, he spent six months in Angola “where he discovered African culture.”
+He then moved to Rio de Janeiro, Brazil, in 1955.
 In 1967, he attended the Escola Nacional de Belas Artes (School of Fine Arts), one of the centers of the Universidade Federal do Rio de Janeiro.
-His teachers included Onofre Penteado, Abelardo Zaluar, Mário Barata and Ítalo Campofiorito.
+His teachers included Onofre Penteado, Abelardo Zaluar, Mário Barata, and Ítalo Campofiorito.

 Barrio returned to Portugal during the Portuguese revolution in 1974.
-In 1975 he moved to Paris, and then in 1981 to Amsterdam.
-He had an solo exhibition in artist initiative Schottenburch, Amsterdam in 1981.
-Currently, he lives successively in Amsterdam, Aix-en-Provence and Rio de Janeiro.
+In 1975, he moved to Paris, and then, in 1981, to Amsterdam.
+He had a solo exhibition in the artist initiative Schottenburch, Amsterdam in 1981.
+Currently, he lives successively in Amsterdam, Aix-en-Provence, and Rio de Janeiro.

 Influences

 Artur Barrio is an extreme example of the development of art that took place during his early career.
 It was a time when barriers within art were being tested and pushed to the breaking point.
 Barrio expressed his understanding of these artistic forces in his work.
-We can see the imprint of his time on his work in the content, the materials, and the processes he employs in his work.
-He makes strong anti-art establishment statements showing a kinship with the Dada artists.
+We can see the imprint of his time on his work in the content, materials and processes he employs in his work.
+He makes strong anti-art establishment statements, showing a kinship with the Dada artists.
 He also displays his understanding the Fluxus ideas about flow, process and material usage.
-These influences combined during the late sixties when the counterculture was at its height.
+These influences combined during the late sixties when counterculture was at its height.
 His process, his vision and his materials all meld in a form of Situationist art where his pieces become more than installations but also a part of the reality in which they exist.

 Description of style

-Artur Barrio is seeking to create an experience.
+Artur Barrio is seeking to create experience.
 He uses both ephemeral and precarious materials that provoke an extreme sensorial reaction.
-Items such as coffee grinds overwhelm the nose while blood or meat produce a gut reaction.
+Items such as coffee grinds overwhelm the nose, while blood or meat produce a gut reaction.
 There is a concrete connection to the body and to food.
 This all generates a reanalysis of the immediate environment and sparks questions about what could have been the cause of these scenes.
 Artur Barrio changes the normal familiar surroundings and attempts to transport the visitor (participant), possibly through a little discomfort, to a place where everything needs to be more deeply examined.

 Social/political context

-For much of Artur Barrio's career, Brazil was in the hands of a military dictatorship after the coup d'état in 1964.
+For much of Artur Barrio's career, Brazil was in the hands of a military dictatorship after the 1964 Brazilian coup d'état.